Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt. Learn More

 Parents have the financial and material resources they need to provide for their families.

-The poverty rate varies considerably by race and ethnicity, and children of color are disproportionately likely to face challenges related to financial hardship.7 Job losses stemming from the COVID-19 crisis have deepened economic instability while also perpetuating racial disparities.8 Financial hardship is a major predictor of food insecurity, which can lead to malnutrition and have negative impacts on children’s health.9,10,11 Moreover, families with low incomes are more likely to live in crowded housing, which increases the risk of housing instability or homelessness and is often associated with chaotic environments that do not promote healthy child development.12
+The poverty rate varies considerably by race and ethnicity, and children of color are disproportionately likely to face challenges related to financial hardship.
+Financial hardship is a major predictor of food insecurity, which can lead to malnutrition and have negative impacts on children’s health.7,8,9 Moreover, families with low incomes are more likely face homelessness or housing instability, such as difficulties with rent, moving frequently, spending most of household income on rent, or living in crowded housing.10 Safe and stable housing with the ability access services, schools, and employment is foundational to the health and wellbeing of all individuals and families.
+Homelessness and housing instability are and often associated with chaotic environments that do not promote healthy child development.11

 To limit young children’s exposure to these stressors, which can have serious and long-lasting consequences for health and wellbeing, states can pursue policies and strategies to ensure that parents have adequate financial and material resources.
 According to our comprehensive reviews of rigorous research, several solutions currently in place at the state level—including earned income tax credits and minimum wage policies—have proven effective at increasing household resources.
 We provide an overview of these and other solutions, as well as the outcomes states should track to measure their progress toward achieving this goal.

-Three outcome measures illustrate whether families with young children have sufficient household resources: (1) child poverty, (2) crowded housing, and (3) food insecurity.
+Four outcome measures illustrate whether families with young children have sufficient household resources: (1) child poverty, (2) crowded housing, (3) homelessness, and (4) food insecurity.
 These outcomes vary considerably across states, as well as by race and ethnicity.

 OUTCOME MEASURE: CHILD POVERTY